FuzzyNum/fuzzynum.github.io/content/_index.md

 # Hello!
 I'm Luke.

-*"Don't cry because it's over.
-Smile because it happened"*

 Welcome to my website!
 I'm a high school student interested in AI and math.
 I'm currently working on self-studying Large Language Models and teaching myself German.